-The four MBA programs at the University of North Carolina Kenan-Flagler Business School have received STEM designation.
+The five MBA programs at the University of North Carolina Kenan-Flagler Business School have received STEM designation.

-At UNC Kenan-Flagler students can earn their MBAs in the Full-Time MBA, Evening MBA, Weekend Executive MBA and online MBA@UNC programs.
+At UNC Kenan-Flagler students can earn their MBAs in the Full-Time MBA, Evening Executive MBA, Weekend Executive MBA, Charlotte Executive MBA and online MBA@UNC programs.

-All MBA students in all four programs will now graduate with a STEM-designated degree.
+All MBA students in all five programs will now graduate with a STEM-designated degree.

 “This change reflects the analytical rigor of our MBA programs, which have long developed business leaders and today – more than ever before – need to be ready to apply their analytics skills to make data-driven strategic decisions,” said Brad Staats, associate dean of MBA Programs, professor of operations and faculty director of the Center for the Business of Health.